livewire/livewire/docs/properties.md

 </div>
 ```

-After the user clicks "Clear", the input will be reset to empty without sending a network request.
+After the user clicks "Clear", the input will be reset to an empty string without sending a network request to the server.

 On the subsequent request, the server-side value of `$todo` will be updated and synchronized.

-If you prefer, you can also use the more explicit `.set()` method for setting properties client side.
+If you prefer, you can also use the more explicit `.set()` method for setting properties client-side.
 However, you should note that using `.set()` immediately triggers a network request and synchronizes the state with the server.
-If that is desired, then this is an excellent API, if not, you should stick with setting the property directly.
+If that is desired, then this is an excellent API:

-Here's an example of the same example as above but with `.set()`:

 ```html
 <button x-on:click="$wire.todo.set('todo', '')">Clear</button>